StartLabs/startlabs/README.md

 While testing the site, you will need to have an instance of Datomic running locally.
 It should have appeared in the root directory as `datomic-free` when you downloaded the git submodules.
-The only tricky thing is making sure the version number matches the one specified on `project.clj` (0.8.3488 as of writing this):
+The only tricky thing is making sure the version number matches the one specified on `project.clj` (0.8.3692 as of writing this):
 ```
-[com.datomic/datomic-free "0.8.3488" ...]
+[com.datomic/datomic-free "0.8.3692" ...]
 ```

 Please read the [overview of Datomic](http://www.datomic.com/overview.html) to get an understanding for how it works.
 This is not your mother's SQL database.

 You have to start up the Transactor.
-I've made a tiny shell script located in `srv/transactor/run` to do this.
-So in a terminal, just run:
+I recommend using [datomic-free](https://github.com/cldwalker/datomic-free), a simple command-line util, to start up the transactor like so:
 ```
-cd srv/transactor; ./run;
+datomic-free start
 ```

 ##Tweaking The Site